 - Get a better sense of what Del Ray’s parks have to offer and get some ideas of how DRCA can reinvest to improve them

 DRCA has adopted several parks within the neighborhood as part of the city’s Adopt a Park program.
 DRCA members volunteer to clean the parks from April to November.
 The city follows up on random Mondays each month to inspect the parks and award points, which leads to the funds provided to the association at the end of the year.

 - Commonwealth Island Medians – from Mason Ave to Mt.
 Vernon Ave

-- Del Ray Mini Park – E Del Ray and Commonwealth)
+- Judy Lowe Neighborhood Park – E Del Ray and Commonwealth

 - Mason Avenue Mini Park – between Monroe and Mason Avenues

 - St. Asaph Park – between Oxford Avenue and Mt.
 Ida Avenue.

 - WOD Trail Park – Mt.
 Jefferson Greenway parallels Randolph Ave to the east between East Custis and Raymond Ave

 - Simpson Gardens – from the YMCA Parking lot to the ball field fence between E Monroe and Duncan Avenues

 - Kettle Park – Bellefonte and Route 1 to the tree line